Crack IIT JEE on the First Attempt? Study Tips & Tricks

 1- Know the syllabus and have a study plan ready

-Go through the full JEE syllabus first.
-You need to learn the topics, understand the concepts, and practice questions according to the syllabus.
+Could you go through the entire JEE syllabus first?
+It would be best to learn the topics, understand the concepts, and practice questions according to the syllabus.
 Create a study plan or timetable.
 Set your most productive hours and study each day.
-Take short breaks between long study hours to maintain focus and focus on your studies.
+Take short breaks between study hours to maintain focus and focus on your studies.

 2- Understanding concepts and practices is key

-It’s not hard to break JEE on the first try.
+It’s easy to break JEE on the first try.
 The only thing you have to do is to understand the concepts well and practice a lot of problems.
-Just reading the theory will not be enough, constantly solving problems and improving your weakness.
+There needs to be more than just reading the theory, constantly solving problems, and improving your weaknesses.

 3- Avoid reading multiple books

-Don’t read too many reference books.
-Stick to a good MCQ book or study from the JEE practice material.
+Read only a few reference books.
+You can stick to a good MCQ book or study from the JEE practice material.
 NCERT is a good book for chemistry.

 4- Clear your doubts regularly

-Accept the fact that you cannot understand and learn everything on your own.
+Accept that you cannot understand and learn everything on your own.
 Do not be ashamed to ask even small doubts of the teacher.
 [IIT JEE Online Doubt Clearing]

 5- Revise again and again

 Reviewing is an ongoing process.
-You may think you wrote a particular chapter or topic very well, but you won’t be able to keep it unless you read it again.
+You may think you wrote a particular chapter or topic very well, but you can only keep it if you reread it.
 This must continue throughout the JEE preparation period.
 Take notes and review them.
-Always review the important points before bed.
+Could you constantly review the critical points before bed?

 6- Solve previous year’s papers and online mock tests

 Time management is a mandatory skill required to break IIT JEE.
-To manage time well on paper, you need to practice with online mock tests.
+It would be best to practice with online mock tests to manage time well on paper.
 Learn how to solve questions.
 This is only possible with consistent practice.
 Solving last year’s papers will give you the best idea of the level of questions asked in the JEE exam.

 7- Work smart, not just hard

 Be smart about your goals and strategy.
-Know your strength and weakness.
-It’s okay to make mistakes but be smart enough to learn from them
+Know your strengths and weaknesses.
+It’s okay to make mistakes, but be smart enough to learn from them

 8- When you feel upset, talk to your parents or teachers

-When you feel low because of fatigue or exhaustion, or because of low scores on tests, just talk to someone who cares about you.
+When you feel low because of fatigue or exhaustion or because of low scores on tests, talk to someone who cares about you.
 Be it your parents, brother, sister, or teacher.
-You need support from the people around you.
+It would be best if you had support from the people around you.

 9- Get a sound sleep, eat healthy food

 Compromising sleep makes you sluggish.
-Get adequate sleep, not less than 7-8 hours.
+Get adequate sleep, at least 7-8 hours.
 You will feel energized all day after a good night’s sleep.
 Eat healthy food.
-You need to keep fit while preparing.
+It would be best if you kept fit while preparing.

 10- Be assertive and stay positive

 Be determined to achieve your goals and have a positive mindset.
-There will be times when you will find it difficult to understand and manage things.
+There will be times when you will need help understanding and managing things.
 Don’t give up.

 Conclusion:

 Nobody is better than you.
 Now that your 12th class is over, you can make a call about your chances of passing the exam in a few months.
 The qualification designation for JEE Main is generally around 85-90.
-Even after spending hours on review and mock review episodes, you score around 80 in the review, which is not a very high score.
-Owners, at least a score of 170 to attend a centrally funded college.
-If she gets 35%, you receive if you can’t, explore other options, other topics, architecture, in the winter.
+Even after spending hours on review and mock review episodes, you score around 80 in the review, which is a low score.
+Owners need at least a score of 170 to attend a centrally funded college.
+If she gets 35%, you receive; if you can’t, explore other options, other topics, architecture, in the winter.

 Avoid these Mistakes in JEE Preparation

-Looking back upon my mistakes in JEE preparation, I can see a lot of places where I could have done things differently, places where things went quite against me, and places where I committed outright blunders.
-At the same time, my mistakes in JEE preparation can aid you in your preparation, if you don’t commit the same blunders.
-So, here I list some of the mistakes in JEE preparation that I wish I could go back in time and change, and which you might do well learning from:
+Looking back upon my mistakes in JEE preparation, I can see many places where I could have done things differently, places where things went quite against me, and where I committed outright blunders.
+At the same time, my mistakes in JEE preparation can aid you in your preparation if you don’t commit the same blunders.
+So, here I list some of the mistakes in JEE preparation that I wish I could go back in time and change and which you might do well learning from:

 1: Aid your preparation with extra study resources

-You don’t have to go to a national-level coaching class in Kota or Hyderabad.
+You don’t have to attend a national-level Kota or Hyderabad coaching class.
 Even an online website that will help you with your doubts will do.
-Don’t just rely on yourself for making it through.
+Don’t just rely on yourself to make it through.
 Of course, people do crack JEE through self-study.
-It’s possible, but it’s truly exhausting, and something you needn’t do.
-I relied on myself a bit too much – just me, my dozen reference books per subject, and tests.
+It’s possible but exhausting and something you needn’t do.
+I relied on myself too much – just me, my dozen reference books per subject, and tests.
 I didn’t even think of joining any correspondence programs or anything.
-What happened was quite predictable – I had to try really hard for a rank.
+What happened was entirely predictable – I had to try hard for a rank.

 2: Don’t give up on your hobbies during the preparation time

 This happens all too often with many kids.
 I understand that you need to work hard.
 But you can keep taking out an hour a day for your hobby.
-I used to play the keyboard quite well and had a burning passion for playing football.
-My enthusiasm for both is somewhat diminished after two years of constant study, but I realize now that these activities would have eased my stress had I continued to play.
+I played the keyboard quite well and had a burning passion for football.
+My enthusiasm for both somewhat diminished after two years of constant study, but I realize now that these activities would have eased my stress had I continued playing.

 3: Don’t burden yourself with too many reference books

 I used to have 2-3 textbooks and a minimum of 5-6 practice books for each subject.
 All too late did I realize that this was unnecessary.
-One good theory book, one or two decent practice books, and regular tests – that’s all it takes.
-Many books only increase your burden, as questions and theories in most books are quite common.
+One promising theory book, one or two decent practice books, and regular tests – that’s all it takes.
+Many books only increase your burden, as questions and theories in most books are pretty standard.

 4: Don’t work hard, work smart

-Yes, smart work is the key to success, not hard work.
-You obviously do have to put in a lot of effort but make sure you put them in the right places.
-For example, if you don’t work on your weaknesses even after completing your syllabus and having quite a lot of time left, you might as well say sayonara to any hope of landing somewhere decent.
+Yes, innovative work is the key to success, not hard work.
+You must put in a lot of effort, but ensure you put them in the right places.
+For example, if you don’t work on your weaknesses after completing your syllabus and having quite a lot of time left, you might as well say Sayonara to any hope of landing somewhere decent.

 5: Take decent care of your social life